thedataquarry/rustinpieces/pieces/meilisearch_with_cli/README.md

 In Rust asyncio is run using crates, of which you have options to chose from. `meilisearch-rust` was designed to let the user pick which async crate to use rather than dictating one.
 In this example we use async-std, but we could have just as easily used tokio or some other crate.
-It is possilbe to make the program syncronous `meilisearch-rust` using the [futures](https://github.com/rust-lang/futures-rs) crate `block_on`, however it is not as simple to mix asyncio and syncronous calls as we have done in the Python example.
+It is possilbe to make the program synchronous in `meilisearch-rust` using the [futures](https://github.com/rust-lang/futures-rs) crate `block_on`, however it is not as simple to mix asyncio and synchronous calls as we have done in the Python example.
 Because of this we choose to make everything async in the Rust examples.

 As with the Python example, we create indexes using uuids for the names in the tests.
 Unlike in Python